Near-Optimal Bayesian Active Learning with Noisy Observations: Conclusions

 \looseness -1 In this paper, we considered the problem of adaptively selecting which noisy tests to perform in order to identify an unknown hypothesis sampled from a known prior distribution.
 We studied the Equivalence Class Determination problem as a means to reduce the case of noisy observations to the classic, noiseless case.
 We introduced \algoecd, an adaptive greedy algorithm that is guaranteed to choose the same hypothesis as if it had observed the outcome of all tests, and incurs near-minimal expected cost among all policies with this guarantee.
 This is in contrast to popular heuristics that are greedy w.r.t. version space mass reduction, information gain or value of information, all of which we show can be very far from optimal. \algoecd works by greedily optimizing an objective tailored to differentiate between sets of observations that lead to different decisions.
 Our bounds rely on the fact that this objective function is adaptive submodular.
 We also develop \algoname, a practical algorithm based on \algoecd, that can be applied to arbitrary probabilistic models in which efficient exact inference is possible.
 We apply \algoname to a Bayesian experimental design problem, and our results indicate its effectiveness in comparison to existing algorithms.
 We believe that our results provide an interesting direction towards providing a theoretical foundation for practical active learning and experimental design problems.

 \ifthenelse{\boolean{anonymous}}{ }{

-{ \paragraph{Acknowledgments.} This research was partially supported by ONR grant N00014-09-1-1044, NSF grant CNS-0932392, NSF grant IIS-0953413, a gift by Microsoft Corporation, an Okawa Foundation Research Grant, and by the Caltech Center for the Mathematics of Information. }
+{ \paragraph{Acknowledgments.} This research was partially supported by ONR grant N00014-09-1-1044, NSF grant CNS-0932392, NSF grant IIS-0953413, a gift by Microsoft Corporation, an Okawa Foundation Research Grant, and by the Caltech Center for the Mathematics of Information.
+The authors also thank Yuxin Chen and Amin Karbasi for pointing out an error in the original proof of Lemma~\ref{lem:classification-objective-submod} and simultaneously providing a fix. }

 } \ifthenelse{\boolean{istechrpt}} { } { } { }

 \ifthenelse{\boolean{istechrpt}}{